Supriya-Prajapati-47/OrangeHRM_Selenium_Python/README.md

 ## What are tested in this project
 - Login Via.
 Global Admin
+- Go To "PIM" section
-- Creating Employee Account With Dedicated Username & Password
+- Create Employee Account With Dedicated Username & Password
 - Go To "Buzz" Section & Post Something
 - Login Via.
 Employee Account
 - Go To "Buzz" Section, Like & Comment on Post, Posted By Admin Account